Introduction to Utilitarianism

 Conclusion

-What matters most for utilitarianism is improving the well-being of all individuals, regardless of their gender, race, species, or their geographical or temporal location.
+What matters most for utilitarianism is improving the well-being of all individuals, regardless of their gender, race, species, or geographical or temporal location.

 All utilitarian theories share four key elements: consequentialism, welfarism, impartiality, and aggregationism.
 Classical utilitarianism includes two further elements: hedonism and totalism.
 Hedonism is the view that one’s well-being is determined by the balance of one’s positive and negative conscious experiences.
 The total view holds that the value of adding an additional person to an outcome is equal to the value of that person’s lifetime well-being, together with whatever effects they have on others’ well-being.